-Well, as we stated in stated in previous article, the celestial debrise called ”Shale”(from asteroids) provided the stability to Shilajit and successfully supported the whole creation process.
+Well, as we stated in the previous article, the celestial debris called ”Shale”(from asteroids) provided the stability to Shilajit and successfully supported the whole creation of Shilajit process.
 In other words, without ”Shale” from asteroids and bioactive components from ammonites, the creation of Shilajit would not be possible.
 So, because any decent scientifical research is nothing without proper evidence, this will hopefully provide some more credibility to the whole thing.
-If you don’t want to read about the technical aspect of it, you’re more then welcome to read the PART 1, where we give you the shorter and simpler version of PART 2… That said, where do we begin?
+If you don’t want to read about the technical aspect of it, you’re more then welcome to read PART 1, where we give you the shorter and simpler version of PART 2… That said, where do we begin?
 With the asteroids of course.

 So, with the celestial link established, the next step were ammonites.
 Four ammonite fossils (3 Perisphinctis and 1 Macrocephalitis species) of different sizes, presumably of different eras of occurrence were selected for chemical analysis after extracting with solvents of least to moderate polarity.
-The combined extractives were subjected to extensive chromatographic (HPLC) and mass spectrofotometric analysis.
-The objective was to investigate if the extractives of each of the four ammonites exhibited the presence of fullerene as mineralo-fullerene adducts.
-In the event the results become positive that would indicate a close relationship of ammonites with meteorites.
-And so, on the basis of results of HPLC and MS spectroscopy by different modes it was observed that, ammonites of different age-groups (difference in the range of 100-200 million years) contained fullerene and fullerene adduccts, thereby establishing a link between meteorites and ammonites.
+The combined extractives were subjected to extensive chromatographic (HPLC) and mass spectrophotometric analysis.
+The objective was to investigate if the extractives of each of the four ammonites exhibited the presence of fullerene as mineral-fullerene adducts.
+In the event, the results become positive that would indicate a close relationship of ammonites with meteorites.
+And so, on the basis of results of HPLC and MS spectroscopy by different modes, it was observed that ammonites of different age-groups (difference in the range of 100-200 million years) contained fullerene and fullerene adducts, thereby establishing a link between meteorites and ammonites.

 FULLERENE IN SHILAJIT

 The Celestial link of fullerene and fullerene adducts in meteorites and of ammonites has been established.
 Ammonites being the direct bridge between meteorites and Shilajit, the possibility of the occurrence of fullerene and fullerene adducts in Shilajit has been strengthened.
-Four different kinds of Shilajit were used in this part of research, raging from Shilajit on sedimentary rock, Shilajit from ammonite Canyon, aqueous extractive of Shilajit and native powder Shilajit.
-The occurence of both fullerene and fullerene-DBP adducts in Shilajit, rom different locations(over ten) of India and outside, has been established and estimated by exhaustive solvent extraction followed by HPTLC and HPLC of the extractives.
-The hexane extract, which is free from polar conjugates of fullerene, showed considerably higher fullerene content compared to that of ammonite fossil.
-This result indicates much higher accumulation of fullerene in the fossilized bone of ammonite than the total body of ammonite fossil.
-The occurence of fullerene and fullerene adducts in Shilajit, meteorites and ammonites suggest a unique interlink between the subjects of micro- and macro-cosmic worlds.
+Four different kinds of Shilajit were used in this part of the research, raging from Shilajit on sedimentary rock, Shilajit from ammonite Canyon, aqueous extractive of Shilajit and native powder Shilajit.
+The occurrence of both fullerene and fullerene-DBP adducts in Shilajit, from different locations(over ten) of India and outside, has been established and estimated by exhaustive solvent extraction followed by HPTLC and HPLC of the extractives.
+The hexane extract, which is free from polar conjugates of fullerene, showed considerably higher fullerene content compared to that of an ammonite fossil.
+This result indicates a much higher accumulation of fullerene in the fossilized bone of ammonite than the total body of ammonite fossil.
+The occurrence of fullerene and fullerene adducts in Shilajit, meteorites, and ammonites suggests a unique interlink between the subjects of micro- and macro-cosmic worlds.

 HUMIFICATION OF AMMONITES

-In previous article we stated that there are two types of hummus, plant derived and animal carcasses and fossils derived humus(rock soil hummus), from which Shilajit is formed.
-The tissues of ammonites which are aresistant to microbial degradation, are altered superficially in the rock-soil to form humic substances.
-In the chemical polymerization of ammonites, the organic and mineral substances are degraded by microbes into small molecules, DBP’s, arginine, fullerenes and minerals like Fe, Cu, pyrites which are used by microbes as carbon, energy sources.
+In the previous article, we stated that there are two types of hummus, plant-derived and animal carcasses and fossils derived humus(rock soil hummus), from which Shilajit is formed.
+The tissues of ammonites that are resistant to microbial degradation are altered superficially in the rock-soil to form humic substances.
+In the chemical polymerization of ammonites, the organic and mineral substances are degraded by microbes into small molecules, DBP’s, arginine, fullerenes, and minerals like Fe, Cu, pyrites which are used by microbes as carbon, energy sources.
 The microbes do not need to synthesize many of the energy molecules, e.g. arginine which is already secreted by the degradation of DCPs into surrounding rock soil.

-To summ it all up, humification of dead botanical and non botanicals (invertebrate fossils and carcasses of ammonites) would seem to cause disintegration of the contained chemical consituents followed by heteropolycondensation of the disintegrated moieties into humic substances.
-The attainment of equilibrium of the humification reaction is another stage which determinates the quality of paleohumus.
-During this stage, a further interaction with Celestial debris is possible which imparts stability to the chemical characters of Shilajit humus leading to ”modified remnants of paleohumus”, so the shelf-life of Shilajit is ordinarily unfathomable.
+To summ it all up, humification of dead botanical and non-botanicals (invertebrate fossils and carcasses of ammonites) would seem to cause disintegration of the contained chemical constituents followed by heteropolycondensation of the disintegrated moieties into humic substances.
+The attainment of equilibrium of the humification reaction is another stage that determines the quality of paleohumus.
+During this stage, further interaction with Celestial debris is possible which imparts stability to the chemical characters of Shilajit humus leading to ”modified remnants of ”paleohumus”, so the shelf-life of Shilajit is ordinarily unfathomable.

-The observed presence of fullerene and fullerene adducts in the threee similar substances should be regarded as an evidence of interlink of Shilajit with Celestial objects, since fullerene and some fullerene adducts are not native to Earth, they occur only in Celestial body but can be prepared synthetically on Earth.
+The observed presence of fullerene and fullerene adducts in the three similar substances should be regarded as an evidence of interlink of Shilajit with Celestial objects since fullerene and some fullerene adducts are not native to Earth, they occur only in Celestial body but can be prepared synthetically on Earth.

 Pictured below is ammonite outer crust of Shale from Mahaguna Pass, protected by said Shale.

-Shales from Sea-beds, on plate tectonic, go over to sedminetary rocks and cover the carcasses and fossils of ammonites.
-The purple color of Shilajit comes from pyrite and amorphous iron sulphide which in combination with carbon produce purple color.
+Shales from Sea-beds, on plate tectonic, go over to sedimentary rocks and cover the carcasses and fossils of ammonites.
+The purple color of Shilajit comes from pyrite and amorphous iron sulfide which in combination with carbon produces a purple color.
 The results of Chromatographic analysis of the Shale would seem to suggest that the Shale was produced from the compaction of the Celestial debris relentlessly dropping on Earth.
-The celesital debris would prevent microbes to grow on the carcasses and fossils of ammonites.
+The celestial debris would prevent microbes to grow on the carcasses and fossils of ammonites.
 The results of the whole research lend credibility to the conclusion.

 The link of meteorites and ammonites with Shilajit has been established when the bioactive compounds were detected in it.
-Ammonites, sedimentary rocks and plate tectonic phenomena are intimately involved in the formation of Shilajit.
-The mechanism of formation of the bioactive compounds of Shilajit has been associted with humification of ammonites which resulted in the formation of DBPs, DCPs, Fas, fullerene and fullerene adducts.
-Another important message that has come out from the above discoveries is that alluvial soil humus, produced from the humification of the botanicals is entirely different in chemistry and properties from those of rock soil humus (Shilajit), where ammonites are the substrate material and plate tectonic derived sedminetary rocks are the seat of humification process.
-Shilajit has been found to elict a number of energy releated bioactivites.
-Anti diabetic action and ATP-induced energy enhancement are two among a number of energy releated activities of Shilajit.
-We hope that this extensive reasearch from Dr. Ghosal will help Shilajit get recognized as the strong bioactive natural enchancer, since its usage is basicaly limitless.
+Ammonites, sedimentary rocks, and plate tectonic phenomena are intimately involved in the formation of Shilajit.
+The mechanism of formation of the bioactive compounds of Shilajit has been associated with the humification of ammonites which resulted in the formation of DBPs, DCPs, Fas, fullerene, and fullerene adducts.
+Another important message that has come out from the above discoveries is that alluvial soil humus, produced from the humification of the botanicals is entirely different in chemistry and properties from those of rock soil humus (Shilajit), where ammonites are the substrate material and plate tectonic derived sedimentary rocks are the seat of humification process.
+Shilajit has been found to elicit a number of energy-related bioactivities.
+Antidiabetic action and ATP-induced energy enhancement are two among a number of energy-related activities of Shilajit.
+We hope that this extensive research from Dr. Ghosal will help Shilajit get recognized as a strong bioactive natural enhancer since its usage is basically limitless.

-All credits for this extensive scientifical research goes to Dr. Ghosal, who’s relentless work on this field has achieved a mayor mileston in understanding Shilajit.
+All credits for this extensive scientifical research go to Dr. Ghosal, who’s relentless work on this field has achieved a mayor milestone in understanding Shilajit.